-10. LEGAL IMPLICATIONS OR LEGISLATION CONSIDERED
+12. LEGAL IMPLICATIONS AND LEGISLATION CONSIDERED

-- 10.1 Any future provision of services would need to be considered in accordance with the Social Services and Well-being (Wales) Act 2014 (the "Act").
+- 12.1 There is a legal requirement to publicly consult and consult with staff affected by proposals resulting in changes to current and future provision of services. - 12.2 Where consultation is undertaken it should be done when proposals are at a formative stage; give sufficient reasons for any proposal so that respondents can make an informed response, and allow adequate time for consideration and response.
+Cabinet would then be required to give consideration to the outcome of the consultation process prior to any decision(s) being made on any proposals. - 12.3 Any future provision of services would need to be considered in accordance with the Social Services and Wellbeing (Wales) Act 2014.
 Local Authorities have a general duty under the Act to promote wellbeing.
 This duty applies when considering decisions in respect of an individual but also when considering broader strategic issues that do not relate to an individual.
 In doing so, the overall purpose is to produce a sustainable and diverse range of care and support services to deliver better, innovative and cost-effective services and support and promote the wellbeing of every person, and carer, with the need of care and support.
-The recommendations made in Section 2 above and consideration of future options in order that the highest standards of care and support can be maintained, is consistent with this duty. - 10.2 There is a clear expectation in public law that a council should carry out a consultation process whenever it is considering making any significant changes to service provision especially where it is proposed that a service is withdrawn.
+The recommendations made in section 2 above and consideration of future options aims to deliver the highest standards of care and support, and is consistent with the above duty. - 12.4 In addition, the Social Services and Wellbeing (Wales) Act 2014 and accompanying Part 4 Code of Practice sets out that where an Authority has carried out an assessment which has revealed that the person has needs for care and support then the local authority must decide if those needs meet the eligibility criteria, and if they do, it must meet those needs.
+The recommendations put forward in this report will allow the Council to ensure that going forward Rhondda Cynon Taf can meet all eligible needs. - 12.5 Any employment issues that arise would need to be considered in conjunction with Human Resources, and in accordance with any relevant policies and legislative provisions.

-11. LINKS TO THE CORPORATE AND NATIONAL PRIORITIES AND THE WELLBEING OF FUTURE GENERATIONS ACT
+13. LINKS TO CORPORATE AND NATIONAL PRIORITIES AND THE WELLBEING OF FUTURE GENERATIONS ACT

-- 11.1 The Modernisation of Residential Care and Day Care for Older People supports two of the Council's corporate priorities, namely: - People promoting independence and positive lives for everyone - Living within our means where services are delivered efficiently to achieve value for money for the taxpayer - 11.2 This modernisation is made in full consideration of the sustainable development principles of the Wellbeing of Future Generations Act and supports the delivery of a prosperous Wales, a more resilient Wales and a healthier Wales.
+- 13.1 This report supports two of the Council's corporate priorities, namely: - People promoting independence and positive lives for everyone; and - Living within our means where services are delivered efficiently to achieve value for money for the taxpayer.